ology/PerlDistSite-Template/README.md

     # wait a few minutes and browse to the tutorial
     https://you.github.io/blah-blah-tutorial

-(And don't forget to exclude the site directory from future Blah-Blah CPAN uploads!)
+(And don't forget to exclude the site subdirectory from future Blah-Blah CPAN uploads!)